February – Winter or Spring?

-February can go either way.
+The reality is… February can go either way.

 If we receive a snow this February, take time to find to notice the stark red branches of the Red Twig Dogwood against pure white snow.

-If you handled some of these tasks on one of the few nice days in January, you are ahead.
-But, if not, we are down to a few weeks to get your lawn and landscape ready for the next lawn and landscape season.
+You may have had time to handle some of these tasks during January, if so, you are ahead.
+But, if not, it is time to get busy.
+We are down to the last few weeks to get your lawn and landscape ready for the coming season.

 Key Point: For the best lawn this year your lawn needs a pre-emergent application before soil temperatures reach 55 degrees in early March.